 Further, the School's curriculum will serve learners of all ability levels and aim for mastery of CCSS and/or NGSSS for the content areas, as adopted, for all students.
 Using data from the published State Accountability reports, and standardized assessment results, the School will measure its own progress in meeting the needs of its student population.
 The school will annually develop measurable learning objectives over the major subject areas, to target student learning and development needs in its annual School Improvement Plan (SIP).
 Common Cores Standards, as applicable, that are not mastered will be identified, and appropriate measures for remediation will be instituted.
 All student students who scored a level 1 or 2 on the 2014 FCAT 2.0, as well as those students who have been identified as needing additional support and remediation, will have access to tutoring after school (and possibly on Saturdays, as well) to accelerate their progress.
-Students with special learning needs will also have access to the additional support as well as those students that are performing at grade level, and would like a similar opportunity to participate in Doral's tutoring program, in order to maximize their potential and advance their progress.
+Students that are performing at grade level, and would like a similar opportunity to participate in Doral's tutoring program, in order to maximize their potential and advance their progress.